hsbadr/HiClimR/README.md

 * Code cleanup and bug fixes
 * Region maps are unified for both gridded and ungridded data

+#### 2014-03-14: version 1.0.3

+* Code cleanup and bug fixes.
+* The package has one main function `HiClimR`, which internally calls all other functions including `validClimR` function.
+* It has unified component names for all functions.
+* Objective tree cut is supported only for the `regional` linkage method.
+Otherwise, the number of clusters `k` should be specified.
+* The new clustering method has been renamed from `HiClimR` to `regional` linkage method.

 #### 2014-03-14: version 1.0.2

 * Code cleanup and bug fixes.